bit-player/deepdream-install-memo/readme.md

     make clean
     make all -j8

 The `make clean` command shouldn't actually be needed if this is your first try at compiling the program, but it does no harm.
-The '-j8' option specifies the number of cores to use in running the job.
-You may see warnings about "argument unused during compilation: '-pthread'"; they are ignorable.
+The '-j8' option specifies the number of threads to use in running the job.

+In the copious terminal output from this command you may see warnings about "argument unused during compilation: '-pthread'"; the warnings are ignorable.

 The test suite gets built separately: